 Maybe that’s why he doesn’t want you know where he lives.

-Tentomon: “You’re always trying to know about everything.
-You have an inquisitive mind – I like that.”
+Tentomon: “You’re always tryin’ to know ’bout everythin’.
+You got an inquisitive mind – I like it!”

 Tentomon: “I like that about you, Izzy!
 You have a never-ending thirst for information.
 It’s amazing your brain doesn’t explode with all that knowledge!”

 What are you planning this time, Tentomon?
 If it involves Izzy’s head exploding, I’m in.

 Koushirou: “Hold on, please.
 It’s not that I’m embarrassed…”

 Tentomon: “I didn’t say anythin’ weird…”

 Izzy: “There are a lot more things I can learn!”